Table of Contents[Hide][Show]

 Hilton Honors: Elite Status and Benefits

 The Hilton Honors program has three levels of elite status: Silver, Gold and Diamond.
-When you first enroll in the Honors program, you will be at the Honors Blue status, which does count as “Status” with Hilton, but not “elite status” since it is awarded automatically.
+When you first enroll in the Honors program, you will be at the Honors Member status, which does count as “Status” with Hilton, but not “elite status” since it is awarded automatically.

 Hotel Stays/Nights Required for Hilton Honors Elite Status